The Boy Scouts of America places the greatest importance on creating the most secure environment possible for our youth members.

 Get Trained Today

 To take Youth Protection Training, go to My.Scouting.org and create an account.
 From the My.Scouting portal, click on “New to Scouting?
 Take training here” and Youth Protection icon in the upper right.
 Select “Youth Protection Training” from the training menu.
-Upon completion, you may print a certificate of completion to submit with a volunteer application or submit the completion certificate to the unit leader for processing at Stonewall Jackson Area Council.
+Upon completion, you may print a certificate of completion to submit with a volunteer application or submit the completion certificate to the unit leader for processing at the Virginia Headwaters Council office.

 Youth Protection and Social Media

 The BSA has recently updated its Youth Protection policies to apply to social and digital media.
 For more information on how to communicate via social platforms while complying with Youth Protection standards, please see this guide from the National Office.